luke-powers/misc/documentation/creating-a-root-ca.rst

 Place the `openssl.root.cnf <https://github.com/luke-powers/misc/blob/master/documentation/openssl.root.cnf>`_ file into ``/certs/root/ca as
 /certs/root/ca/openssl.cnf``.
-Be sure to rename the file to openssl.cnf when you place it into the directory See `this page
+Be sure to rename the file to openssl.cnf when you place it into the directory.
+See `this page
 <https://jamielinux.com/docs/openssl-certificate-authority/create-the-root-pair.html#prepare-the-configuration-file>`_
 for an explanation for various sections.